henley-regatta/adventofcode2021/README.md

   making the code _more_ complicated than it needs to be, but I'm pretty happy with the discriminator code I came up with to do it (much better than mechanical `if`
     clause testing for boundary conditions).
 Now can I beat Adam to part 2...
+  * `python/day9part2.py` - Missed a trick (originally) that the "growth algorithm" I use to find the boundaries of basins should _not_ use diagonals and therefore shares an adjacency-test with the part1 answer I'd already proved correct.
+Some refactoring thus occurred.
+Also, the working actually stores/calculates way more detail than the solution needs as a legacy of me checking my working.
+But, in the end a reasonably "clean" approach and fast-calculating answer.
+If I had time I'd definitely do a visualisation of the heightmap and it's contours/low points.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.